pipegalera/R-Course---MITx-The-Analytics-Edge/Readme.tex.md

 - vector[3] -> Gives the element "3" of the vector.
 - seq(0,100,2) -> Gives a sequence from 0 to 100 with jumps of 2 units.
 - data.frame(vector_1, vector_2) -> Gives the combination of vector_1 and vector_2, for numerical and non-numerical elements.
-- CountryData$Population -> adds the column "Population" to the dataset "CountryData"
+- CountryData"$"Population -> adds the column "Population" to the dataset "CountryData"
 - rbind() -> joint datasets
 - getwd() -> gets the directory you are working on
 - subset(dataset, variable == "the one you want") -> creates a subset of the dataframe with the vaiable that you select.
 It works also with a condition instead.